cms0008/dh-memoir/_sources/part1.md

-# Putting The "Me" Back In Memoir
+# Introduction: Putting The "Me" Back in Memoir

 ![A Discord message that says: I should use this corpus of my undergrad papers for something](images/hd-1.png)